RocketCommunicationsInc/astro-mock-data/README.md

 ## Contacts Subscriber

-The contacts subscriber will publish a new contact every 5 seconds up to 100 contacts by default.
+The contacts subscriber publishes 100 contacts and generates a new contact every 5 seconds up to 200 contacts by default.

 ```ts
 import { onContactsChange } from '@astrouxds/mock-data';